Skip to content

 • Netflix vs Amazon Prime

-As you’d think, these posts work best when comparing products/services that provide a similar experience or do the same job.
+These posts work best when comparing products/services that provide a similar experience or do the same job.

-If you think about it though, the content marketing opportunities are endless with this format.
+If you think about it, though, the content marketing opportunities are endless with this format.

 You could compare products at similar price points to help customers transition into a purchase with ease.
 You could compare products at different price points to help your visitors decide if a product is worth spending more on.